anabolyc/postmarketos-playground/README.md

 ### Install pmbootstrap

-Pull into the root folder by clonning the code and installing it in the venv (preferrably)
+Pull into the root folder by cloning the code and installing it in the `.venv` (preferably)

 ```
 git clone https://gitlab.postmarketos.org/postmarketOS/pmbootstrap.git